wso2/docs-mi/en/docs/reference/mediators/enrich-mediator.md

     -   **Custom** - Custom XPath value.
     -   **Envelope** - Envelope of the original message used for enriching.
     -   **Body** - Body of the original message used for enriching.
     -   **Property** - Specifies a property.
-For information on how you can use the Property mediator to specify properties, see [Property Mediator]({{base_path}}/reference/mediators/property-mediator).
+For information on how you can use the property mediator to specify properties, see [Property Mediator]({{base_path}}/reference/mediators/property-mediator).
     -   **Inline** - Specifies a literal value for enriching.
 -   **XPath Expression** - This field is used to specify the custom XPath value if you selected **custom** for the **Type** field.

 !!!
 Tip
     You can click the Namespaces link to add namespaces if you are providing an expression.
-You will be provided another panel named "Namespace Editor" where you can provide any number of namespace prefixes and URL that you have used in the XPath expression.
+You will be provided another panel named "Namespace Editor" where you can provide any number of namespace prefixes and URLs that you have used in the XPath expression.

 ### Target Configuration